 by Adam Feser, First Five Nebraska Policy Advisor

-Because 2021 is the first year of the two-year legislative biennium, one of senators’ main tasks this year is to pass a biennium budget.
-Legislators are expected to address and debate many other important issues this session.
+This is the first year of the legislative biennium, so the senators must pass a biennium budget.
+They’re also expected to address and debate many other important issues this session.
 Economic difficulties from the COVID-19 pandemic continue to burden businesses and families, with child care being no exception.
-The Governor has proposed that Nebraska address prison overcrowding by building a new prison estimated to cost $230 million and, because 2020 was a Census year, senators need to formulate a statewide redistricting plan.
+Governor Ricketts has proposed that Nebraska address prison overcrowding by building a new prison estimated to cost $230 million and, because 2020 was a Census year, senators need to formulate a statewide redistricting plan.
 They also likely will debate issues surrounding police reform this year.